lekeno/edr/edr/docs/English/ED_Recon_-_The_Missing_Manual.md

 Then edit the line for the related event to specify your custom sound, including the custom/ prefix.
 #### *Type of events*
-- startup: when EDR starts at the beginning of a session
+- `startup`: when EDR starts at the beginning of a session
-- intel: when EDR shows the profile of a neutral/lawful player
+- `intel`: when EDR shows the profile of a neutral/lawful player
-- warning: when EDR shows the profile of an outlaw player
+- `warning`: when EDR shows the profile of an outlaw player
-- sitrep: when EDR shows a summary of activity for a system (or all systems)
+- `sitrep`: when EDR shows a summary of activity for a system (or all systems)
-- notify: when EDR shows some info in response to other commands (e.g. !eval, etc)
+- `notify`: when EDR shows some info in response to other commands (e.g. !eval, etc)
-- help: when EDR shows the help interface via !help
+- `help`: when EDR shows the help interface via !help
-- navigation: when EDR shows/update the navigation UX
+- `navigation`: when EDR shows/update the navigation UX
-- docking: when EDR shows docking guidance
+- `docking`: when EDR shows docking guidance
-- mining: when EDR shows mining guidance
+- `mining`: when EDR shows mining guidance
-- bounty-hunting: when EDR shows bounty hunting guidance
+- `bounty-hunting`: when EDR shows bounty hunting guidance
-- target: when EDR shows information about a target (i.e. shield/hull, sub-module hit points)
+- `target`: when EDR shows information about a target (i.e. shield/hull, sub-module hit points)
-- searching: when EDR starts a search for a service or a rare material
+- `searching`: when EDR starts a search for a service or a rare material
-- failed: when EDR encounters an error
+- `failed`: when EDR encounters an error
-- jammed: when the EDR servers are too busy to handle your requests
+- `jammed`: when the EDR servers are too busy to handle your requests
-- biology: when EDR shows navigation information for Exobiology activities
+- `biology`: when EDR shows navigation information for Exobiology activities

 # Appendix